 Note: Interest will accumulate on the Saskatchewan portion of your student loan during this six-month period and will be added to your loan amount.

 The National Student Loans Service Centre (NSLSC) manages the repayment of your student loans.
 Prior to your loans entering the repayment phase, the NSLSC will send you a Consolidation Letter that outlines the repayment terms of your loan and your minimum monthly payment.
-You can also negotiate other loan repayment options with the NSLCS.
+You can also negotiate other loan repayment options with the NSLSC.

 Some options include: